2025 Italian general strikes and protests for Gaza: November

 On 14 November, in Milan, Bologna, Rome and Naples, there were a series of protests dubbed "No Meloni Day".
-These protests tackled a series of topics, such as environmentalism, european rearmament, the conditions of Italian schools and the Palestinian genocide.
-The protests were also staunchly anti-governative, and anti-establishment, even calling to oust the government and criticizing the conduct of Meloni, Salvini, Valditara and Schlein towards the Palestinian question, the inaction on neo-fascist raids in schools and the other topics.
+These protests tackled a series of topics, such as environmentalism, European rearmament, the conditions of Italian schools and the Palestinian genocide.
+The protests were also staunchly anti-government and anti-establishment, even calling to oust the government and criticizing the conduct of Meloni, Salvini, Valditara and Schlein towards the Palestinian question, the inaction on neo-fascist raids in schools and the other topics.
 The protests were organized by Unione degli Studenti (Union of Students), Opposizione Studentesca d'Alternativa (Alternative Student Opposition), Fridays for Future, Network of Communists and other groups.
 10,000 protesters showed up in Milan, over 1,000 in Turin, 300–400 in Bologna and a few hundred were present in Naples.
 The protests resulted in 9 injuries.

+On 21 November, upon being denied access to classrom T2 by the University of Verona, around 600–800 forcefully occupied it without any permit in order to hold a conference that guested Greta Thunberg, Maya Issa and Simone Zambrin.
+The conference discussed the war in Gaza, the dangers of anti-semitism and the need to keep protesting.

+On 29 November, following a general strike on the previous day, pro-Palestinian protests were held across the country, with over 20,000 demonstrators in Rome, including Greta Thunberg, Thiago Ávila and Francesca Albanese (UN Special Rapporteur on the occupied Palestinian territories).
+Protesters denounced the complicity of the Italian government media with Israel, and some protesters broke into the headquarters of La Stampa in Turin.